-Botox works in an entirely different way, because it addresses the muscles that move your skin.
+Botox works in an entirely different way because it addresses the muscles that move your skin.
 Believe it or not, there are five muscles that work together to create expressions such as frowning or scowling.
 Most of them pull your forehead and eyebrows downward and inward, not up.
 So, instead of lifting your skin, Botox relaxes the muscles to prevent them from pulling your brow downward.
 As with surgery, the net effect is a smoother brow and more youthful, “alert” looking eyes.

 That said, surgery may be the best choice if your wrinkles or sagging eyebrows are severe.
 But for most patients, Botox can give your brow a dramatically uplifted appearance.

-Talk to the doc about Non-surgical Brow lifts with Botox
+Talk to the Doc About Non-Surgical Brow lifts with Botox

-Is Botox the solution to your frowny, tired appearance?
+Is Botox the solution for your frowny, tired appearance?
 The best way to find out is to schedule a consultation with Dr. Raval, so he can examine your face in person and hear about the changes you’d like to make.
 If Botox makes sense for you, Dr. Raval will recommend a treatment plan to achieve a more open, relaxed brow line.
 You’re not tired or crabby, you’re happy.
 Think how happy you’ll be when everyone else can see that, too.

 - Chemical Peels

 - Laser Hair Removal